mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-25-record-art-review-agna-moraines-autobiography-7-inch.md

 ---
-title: "Agna Moraine's Autobiography Handwritten Record Art"
+title: "Agna Moraine's Autobiography, handwritten record art"
 excerpt: "I couldn't begin to tell you what the artwork in this emo record means.
 But silk screening lyrics on fabric scrapes is kind of cool."
 last_modified_at: 2013-04-26
 image:
   path: &image /assets/images/agna-moraines-autobiography-feature.jpg
+  width: 1280
+  height: 640
   feature: *image
   teaser: /assets/images/agna-moraines-autobiography-teaser.jpg
   thumbnail: /assets/images/agna-moraines-340x340.jpg
 categories: [articles]
 tags: [records, punk, design, DIY, critique, inspiration]
 support: false
+toc: true
 ---

 Emo bands from the late 1990's make up a good portion of my record collection.
 I was really drawn to quirky vocals, high pitched screams, odd tempo changes, and plenty of twinkle in the guitars.

-## Twinkle Twinkle, Whining in Sweaters
+## Twinkle twinkle, whining in sweaters

 Another aspect of these bands that I enjoyed, were the materials being released with their records and tapes.
 Almost always created by hand, my favorites were either silk screened designs or deliberately worn photocopies of original drawings and illustrations.